Share the page

 Innovative and exemplary features

-The project supported by the FFEM is innovative in that it fully integrates the wetland into the urban space, notably through the use of pioneering land-use planning tools.
-This approach has been made possible by the emergence of new coordination mechanisms between local public institutions.
-These actors are now working in a more integrated manner to restore wetland systems and promote the environmental regeneration of Mexico City — a genuine opportunity for the future of the ZSCE and the city’s wetlands.
+Supported by the FFEM, this project demonstrates innovation as it aims to fully integrate the wetland into the urban space, in particular through novel regional planning instruments; an approach made possible by the new coordination framework between local public organisations.
+These organisations are coordinating efforts for the recovery of the wetland systems and the environmental regeneration of Mexico City, which represents a real opportunity for the future of the ECZ and the city’s wetlands.

-The investment made by the three partner institutions is designed to be sustained over the medium term.
-It aims to restore the area’s environmental conditions to enable better use by residents and visitors alike, while also contributing to improved social well-being.
+The investment made by the three institutions will be maintained in the medium term.
+The goal is to restore environmental conditions for better use of the zone by inhabitants and visitors, as well as improving social wellbeing.